Coldmooon/CCF/README.md

 ### Reference ###

-* If you use our codes or models in your research, we are grateful if you cite the paper "Convolutional Channel Features For Pedestrian, Face and Edge Detection".
+* If you use our codes or models in your research, we are grateful if you cite the paper "Convolutional Channel Features: Tailoring CNN to Diverse Tasks", arXiv:1504.07339.

 ### Acknowledgement ###